soul-script/StrengthLog/README-Technical.md

   - Each listed workout is a `NavigationLink` to `WorkoutSessionDetailView`.
 - **Navigation Title:** Formatted date (e.g., "May 18, 2025").

-### 5.6. `WorkoutSessionDetailView.swift` (Updated Version 2.6)
+### 5.6. `WorkoutSessionDetailView.swift` (Updated Version 2.9)

-- **Purpose:** Shows full details of a selected `WorkoutRecord` with a completely redesigned modern interface, allowing users to edit/delete individual sets, edit the workout date, and add new sets.
+- **Purpose:** Shows full details of a selected `WorkoutRecord` with a completely redesigned modern interface, allowing users to edit/delete individual sets, edit the workout date, add new sets, and view detailed muscle volume distribution charts.
 - **Navigation:** Uses `NavigationStack` for all modal sheets to ensure proper back button behavior.
 - **Enhanced UI Design (Version 2.5):**
   - **Modern Interface:** Complete visual overhaul with improved hierarchy, spacing, and user experience.